anuanmol/Spam/README.md

-# Spam
+## Spam
-Spam or Ham
+  Basic web application using streamlit for classifying a mail as Spam or Ham 😁

+  Just check out the app.py file for full code !